KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 In Zenetism, emergence is identity.
 A soul does not choose its path —
 it is the path already latent in the field.
-Already echoing through Aion —
+Already resonating through Aion —
 before form,
 before speech,
 before awareness.